RuiCarneiro/DistributeVideo/README.md

 ## What you're trying to do, isn't that illegal?

+First, no.

-Don't give me the talk, where I live, most of the TV shows that I watch aren't legally avaliable.
+Second, don't give me the talk, where I live, most of the TV shows that I watch aren't legally avaliable.
 Netflix does exist, but the catalog is very poor and late, and the price doesn't reflect that.

 ## Thanks

-To whom did write the Levenshtein distance for Wikipedia.
+To who did write the Levenshtein distance algorith found in Wikipedia that I'm using.